DMGithinji/ai-summarizer-extension/ReadMe.md

 1. **Web Summarization**:
    - Visit any webpage
-   - Click the floating summarize button
+   - Click the floating summarize button at the bottom right
    - The content will be extracted, opened in your selected AI service and summarized

 2. **YouTube Summarization**:
    - Go to any YouTube video
-   - Click the floating summarize button
+   - Expand the transcript tab
-   - The video transcript will be retrieved, opened in your selected AI service and summarized
+   - The video transcript will be retrieved, and upon clicking summarize, you'll be redirected to your selected AI service and get summary

-3. **Customizing Prompts**:
+   - You can also:
+     - Skip to current playback position in transcript
+     - Navigate video by clicking on transcript timestamps

+3. **Selecting AI Service**:
    - Open extension options
-   - Click "Add New" under Prompt Templates
-   - Create your custom summarization prompt
-   - Use {{content}} placeholder for the text to be summarized

-4. **Selecting AI Service**:
-   - Open extension options
    - Choose your preferred AI service (ChatGPT, Claude, or Gemini)
    - The extension will use this service for all summarizations

+4. **Customizing Prompts**:
+   - Open extension options
+   - Choose from the list of prompts
+   - Or Edit/Add prompts to use in your summaries

 ## Privacy